A guest post by my friend and colleague, Annabel Candy.

 - wrote tens of posts for my first blog Get In the Hot Spot.

-- was interviewed numerous times.
+- was interviewed many times.

 - contributed to many compilation posts on other blogs.